simonagren/simonagren.github.io/content/posts/2020-03-13--azurebot-nodejs-part5/index.md

 ![signinteams](./signinteams.png)

-If you press signin Teams will open a window and use the **Single Sign On** to get you the token.
+If you press Sign In Teams will open a window briefly, and then close it to get you the token.

 And we are logged in

 ![loggedinteams](./teamsloggedin.png)

 # Next step
 In the next post, we will add some helpers and enable the user to utilize the Microsoft Graph.
-We will create an example using both the `Microsoft Graph Client` and `PnPJs Graph` for hooking into the Azure Bot Service auth-flow.
+We will create an example using both the `Microsoft Graph Client` and `PnPjs Graph` for hooking into the Azure Bot Service auth-flow.